agent-dog-dev/agent-dog/README.md

 ## 🚫 Why not "fully autonomous"?

-You'll see other submissions describe themselves as **"fully autonomous AI trading systems"** where an LLM "executes trades directly via the Kraken CLI."
+Some AI trading bots make the LLM both the decision-maker AND the executor.
 Agent DOG made a different choice.
 Here's why.

 ### Real orders are irreversible